KnowOneActual/web-health-scanner/README.md

 ** Under Development **

-The idea: A simple, all-in-one command-line tool to run a comprehensive health check and audit on any website.
+The Big Idea: A simple, command-line tool to run a comprehensive health check and audit on any website.

 ## About The Project